 Those flying ANA in the near future can cancel and request a full refund.
 Their cancellation policy is actually based on where you are departing from or flying to.
 Those flying to or from China, Hong Kong, Macau, Japan, South Korea, and India can ask for a refund if their boarding date is on or before April 30, 2020.
 Depending on where you're flying to or from, you must have purchased your ticket before a certain date (which varies) to be eligible for the refund.

-JetBlue has waived change and cancellation fees for those flying between March 10, 2020 and May 31, 2020.
-Customers can currently rebook their flights through October 24, 2020.
-This can all be done online at Manage Trips.
+JetBlue has waived change and cancellation fees for those flying between March 10, 2020 and January 4, 2021.
+Customers must have booked their travel before May 31, 2020 and the tickets are valid for 24 months from the "date of issuance."
+Rebooking can all be done online at Manage Trips.

 Air France KLM